EpicBrainUser/python-booklet/python_booklet.typ

 ```
 #note(
   title: [Note: Python uses _Pass by #Gls("obj") Reference_],
   content: [What this means is that if the object you give the function is mutable, any change you make to said object in the function is reflected outside the function as well.
-This is because they actually point to the same object in memory. ]
+This is because they actually point to the same object in memory. \ Knowing this, you frequently don't return lists from functions, rather an input and an output list are given to the function, and the function mutates the output list. ]
 )